dlyubimov/ssvd-lsi/README.md

 reducing running time.
 Most importantly, it copes with the issues of occasional localized spikes in data density.
 It also reduces GC thrashing as default VectorWritable behavior is to allocate a new Vector-derived storage on each record read.

+Status: all code intended for this patch is here and unit tests (including larger tests) are succeeding.
+Unit tests are using hadoop in local mode only though; i haven't yet tested it with distributed Hadoop setup (which is why i call it alhpa-ish quality at this point).

 ### branch ssvd-wide (WIP)
 This branch introduces more efficient support for wider matrices (>30k nonzero data elements per row) in terms of